This post covers the top things to do in Dubai in May, updated for 2024.

 3. Hatta Day Trip

-About a 2-hour drive from Dubai is a perfect day or a weekend getaway- Hatta.
+Hatta, just about a 2-hour drive from Dubai, is a perfect place for a day or a weekend getaway.

-You can also then watch the old towers, mosques, and forts in the area.
+You can also glimpse the old towers, mosques, and forts in the area.

-The Hatta village was restored in 2011 and has numerous artifacts that will give you an insight into the past.
+The Hatta village, which was restored in 2011, has numerous artifacts that will give you an insight into the past.

 4. Spend an evening at Al Seef

-Found upon the shores of the Bur Dubai side of Dubai Creek, the Creekfront development is packed with shops and restaurants.
+Found upon the shores of the Bur Dubai side of Dubai Creek, the Al Seef development is packed with shops and restaurants.

-This latest attraction leans heavily on the contemporary elements of life in Dubai in 2023, but in equal measure reflects and pays homage to the city.
+This latest attraction leans heavily on the contemporary elements of life in Dubai in 2024, but in equal measure, it reflects and pays homage to the city.

-Easily accessible as it is a walking distance from Burjuman Metro station and cab rides are easily available.
-You can also check our blog on how to get around in Dubai.
+It's easily accessible as it is in walking distance from Burjuman Metro station and cabs are easy to catch there.
+Check out our blog on how to get around in Dubai.